norihiro/obs-color-monitor/README.md

    1. If the plugin increases rendering time too much, increase *scale* to scale down the image before processing.
    1. *Bypass* checkbox will show the scaled image to ensure you've select the right source.
 1. You may open a windowed projector of the scene so that you can switch preview and program scene while monitoring color.

+## Known Issue
+- Performance is much slower on MacOS than on Linux.